fastly/compute-js-static-publish/README.md

 - `excludeDirs` - Array of directory names or regex patterns to exclude (default: `['./node_modules']`).
 - `excludeDotFiles` - Exclude dotfiles and dot-named directories (default: true).
 - `includeWellKnown` - Always include `.well-known` even if dotfiles are excluded (default: true).
-- `kvStoreAssetInclusionTest` - Function to determine inclusion and variant behavior per file.
+- `assetInclusionTest` - Function to determine inclusion and variant behavior per file.
 - `contentCompression` - Array of compression formats to pre-generate (`['br', 'gzip']` by default).
 - `contentTypes` - Additional or override content type definitions.